terra-campaigns/unsettled/directory/Sigisfarne/Razvan.md

 armour:

 details:
 - "**Appearance**: You have a Athletic Physique, Rosy Skin, and Curly Hair.
-Your Face is Elongated, your Speech Squeaky.
+Your Face is Elongated.
 You have Soiled Clothing.
 You are Humble and Craven.
 You are 44 years old."

 ---

 {% include statblock_pc.md %}

+- Not of courage
+- Scared of the unknown